| Advocacy

 to make a difference, we must be willing to take on this responsibility

+as individuals.
 Silence encourages wrongdoing.

 When we witness abuse or neglect of animals we need to speak up and put